dave-beings/beings-marketing/research/quantitative-research/ai-in-research-comprehensive-survey-2025.md

 These recommendations focus on improving efficiency, optimising resources, and enhancing the quality of research through AI, which is likely to resonate well with researchers looking to integrate AI into their workflows.

-10. # Path Forward: Strategic Steps for AI Adoption in Research {#path-forward:-strategic-steps-for-ai-adoption-in-research}
+10. # Path Forward: Strategic Steps for AI Adoption in Research \{#path-forward:-strategic-steps-for-ai-adoption-in-research\}

 Based on the survey findings, here are some proposed strategic steps to integrate AI tools into research workflows effectively: